-It’s the best program out there for finding penny stock opportunities.
+I think it’s the best platform for finding penny stock opportunities.
 It’s designed by traders for traders.
-Nothing else out there even compares.
+Nothing else even compares.

 I used to scan hundreds of emails, message boards, and news sites every day for the hottest plays.

-Today, I have more time to live the life I want to live.
-That’s because StocksToTrade does a LOT of the heavy lifting for me.
+Today, StocksToTrade does a LOT of the heavy lifting for me.

 Scan for the top percent gainers and sort by volume.
 This will show you the hottest plays and put the high-volume penny stocks at the top of the list.

-If you’re not using it you should be.
+If you’re not using it, I think you should be.
 Start today for only $7.

 How to Choose High-Volume Penny Stocks to Trade

-How can you tell which stocks can really run?
+So how can you tell which stocks will run?

 I know which patterns fit my strategy.
 And I build a watchlist every single day.
-(Sign up for my FREE watchlist here.)
+(Sign up for my NO-COST watchlist here.)

-As with most things in life, you get what you pay for.
-Cut-rate brokerages like Robinhood don’t allow you to trade all penny stocks.
-(Don’t get me started on Robinhood’s order executions.)
+As with most things in life, I think you get what you pay for.
+Commission-free brokerages like Robinhood don’t allow you to trade all penny stocks.
 And slower systems struggle to keep up with high volume.

 Even the brokers I use have issues sometimes.
 Here’s a great example … I made this video after all my technology failed me on the same day:

 Technical issues can happen to anyone.
-That’s why it’s so important to manage your position and your risk.
+That’s why it’s important to manage your position and risk.

 The great thing about high-volume penny stocks is that you don’t need to capture the whole move.
 Getting a small piece here and there can add up in the long run.